 - An official cloud image: can be used directly on your cloud provider, built by the Debian Cloud Team.

 You can try Debian by booting a live system from a CD, DVD or USB key without installing any files to the computer.
-When you are ready, you can run the included installer.
+When you are ready, you can run the included installer (starting from Debian 10 Buster, this is the end-user-friendly Calamares Installer).
 Provided the images meet your size, language, and package selection requirements, this method may be suitable for you.
 Read more information about this method to help you decide.